TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/introduction.md

 Between harassment from guards and the rising crime in the city, most of the civilians are downtrodden.
 A lot of civilians believe that Telnetar was just waiting to seize the opportunity to take the city.

-### The noble houses of Renaura

-There are three noble houses of Renaura.
-Each have held their family positions for a long time and have prospered under the rule of the Morcants.

-#### The noble house of Telnetar

-The family of Telnetar were some of the earlier supporters of the Morcant's and have maintained a very close relationship with the crown.
-They were a rich merchant family, focussing on rich foods and drinks.

-The leader of the Telnetar, Meneri Telnetar is currently controlled by Qa'lir.

-#### The noble house of Farnit

-The family of Farnit own multiple mines, ranging from economic metals to precious metals and stones.

-#### The noble house of Pertana

-The family of Perthana own a large amount of the land.

-## The recurring dream

-> Meriele and Prince Aseir, you have been having recurring dreams
-> recently; not every night, but every few nights.
-The dreams always
-> start with you woken up suddenly by an ageing elven woman.
-With her
-> help, you flee a different horror or are drawn by the promise of
-> reward to a distant tower.
->
-> Tall and alone, the unadorned tower stands in an almost barren valley.
-> Its stonework is slotted together; each stone taller than a human but
-> placed no further apart than a fingernail.
->
-> You're brought to the base of the tower, where there's the outline of
-> a doorway carved in the stone of the building, facing the bottom of
-> the valley.
-It's here she says to ‘Wait here until there are three
-> and then speak the password “Unbind”.’
->
-> The dreams end there.
-Some of the specifics fade, but you can still
-> remember the way to the tower and women who helps you.
->
-> Elmon, you received a letter from a friend, somebody who you trust,
-> that invites you to travel to this location — you have the letter with
-> you.
->
-> Attracted by these, you've travelled to this location.
->
-> You have all, making your own journeys, finally arrived.
-The cold,
-> drizzle, and blustery wind fight through your clothes, chilling you.
-> You can smell the musk of the heather and peat.
-You arrived at
-> different times over the last few days, Meriele, then Prince Aseir,
-> then Elmon.

-Allow for character introductions here.